 Amazingly, as an animal communications professional, I am consulted regularly regarding this exact scenario.
 It’s easy to get caught up in all the excitement and stress of relocating to a new residence.
 You’ve involved the entire family in the process, but you’ve never considered the impact the move and new home will have on your canine family member.
 From my experience, if we are excited and stressed, the dog is excited and stressed, too.

 Oftentimes, this leads to a not-so-happy first visit to the home.
 Your dog, too, needs to get used to the new surroundings and find his way around the homestead.
-There are a lot of new smells, new areas to investigate, and a new backyard to explore.
+There are a lot of new smells, new areas to investigate and a new backyard to explore.
 This can be very exciting for your dog but also very stressful, since his surroundings are changing.
+Moving with dogs can me stressful.
 It is common for territory-marking to take place, for your dog to dig in the yard near the fence, for gates to be left open by movers — the list goes on.

 To avoid or at least minimize the adverse effects of a move to a new home on your dog, include your dog as early as possible in the process.
 Before moving in, walk with your dog on-leash through each room of the house.
 Spend dedicated time with him to get him comfortable in the new surroundings.